Airline Lost Baggage

 - Make a list of the baggage contents so if you make a claim you don't forget anything of value.

 - If you have bought new items of value or even new not-so-valuable items like clothes for your trip, keep the receipts for a possible claim.
+This includes receipts for new luggage itself, which may get badly damaged en route.

 - Take photographs of the bag - inside, with contents and an external view.
 If the bag does get lost it may help identify it.